rbarket/Ranking_Symbolic_Int_Methods/README.md

 # Tree-Based Deep learning for Ranking Symbolic Integration Algorithms
 Pytorch implementation of Tree-Based Deep Learning to Rank Symbolic Integration Algorithms in Maple

+## Requirements
+The exact conda environment used for training and inference can be recreated by running the command `conda env create -f environment.yml` at the top level of this project directory.
+We used CUDA 12.1 and the GPU version of PyTorch to train the model.
+In general, if you wish to create your own environment, you need the following packages:
+ - pytorch
+ - pandas
+ - pyarrow (format data is stored in)
+ - pyyaml (for config.py)

 ## Data
 The preprocessed data is available on Zenodo, ready to use right away for machine learning training.
 Download the data here: [Zenodo](https://zenodo.org/records/16752399).
 It is split between train and test, and furthermore between elementary and non-elementary expressions.
 We train on a mix of both, but the post-training analysis can be done split if you wish to see the results between elementary and non-elementary expressions.
 Note that for the tree tranformer, we precomputed the positional encodings to significantly save time, and is saved in Zenodo as `precomputed_positions.pt`.
 Download this file and the train and test data into the `data` folder in the root directory.